Greenwood Municipal Airport (Mississippi): History

 Greenwood Municipal Airport opened about 1931 as the airport for Greenwood, Mississippi.
 The airfield was said to have 2 sod runways: 2960 ft and 2800 ft long.
 It was also known as "Leflore Airport".
 During World War II the Army Air Corps took over control of the airport in 1942 and three 4000 ft hard-surface runways were built.
 The airport was used as an auxiliary landing field for the main Army Air Base across town Greenwood Army Airfield.

 After the war ended, civil control of the airport was returned to the City of Greenwood, with the airport having passenger service provided by Chicago & Southern Airlines with Lockheed Electras and later DC-3s.
-In the 1950s, Delta Airlines acquired C&S and it was served by Convair 440s.
+In the 1950s, Delta Air Lines acquired C&S and it was served by Convair 440s.

 Urban encroachment and the short runways led to the closure of the airport about 1970.
 Today the site has been redeveloped into a light industrial estate.
 Only one hangar and a small part of a runway remain.